-As a law graduate whose first steps in the legal profession were encumbered by the impact of the previous global financial crisis, I faced a fairly bleak outlook.
-By happenstance (sheer bloody-mindedness), I found myself at the doors of the London branch of a US plaintiffs' firm, little known on these shores at the time (I still recall the firm's name was spelled incorrectly by the court on most documents in those days).
-The firm's proactive, and innovative, culture naturally meant it was an early adopter of third party funding (TPF).
-As such, I had the great fortune to be inducted into the world of TPF from my very first day as a trainee solicitor.
-I witnessed, first-hand, how TPF catalysed both the firm's growth and its clients' paths to a healthier balance sheet, notwithstanding the burdens that the financial crisis had left in its wake.
+This now represents my sophomore year as editor, a role I undertook during the onset of the covid-19 pandemic.
+As the global economy begins to creak back into motion, I'm reminded of my first steps into the legal profession as a law graduate following the last global financial crisis.
+Much like now, it was a challenging time for those entering the profession.
+By happenstance (sheer bloody-mindedness), I found myself at the doors of the London branch of a US plaintiffs' firm, little-known on these shores at the time (I still recall the firm's name was spelled incorrectly by the court on most documents in those days).
+The firm's proactive and innovative culture naturally meant they were early adopters of third party funding (TPF).
+As such, I had the great fortune of being immersed in the world of TPF from my very first day as a trainee solicitor.
+I witnessed, first-hand, how TPF catalysed both the firm's growth and their clients' paths to a healthier balance sheet, notwithstanding the burdens that the global financial crisis had left in its wake.
 A spark was lit.